Merouane Guerouabi

 Merouane Guerouabi (born 11 January 1989), often known as Bibich, is an Algerian actor and comedian.

 Personal life

 He was born on 11 January 1989 in Algiers, Algeria.
 His father El Hachemi Guerouabi was an Algerian singer and composer of Chaâbi and one of the Grand Masters of the Algiers-based Chaâbi music.
 Before the acting, he was a soccer player.

 Career

-After many unsuccessful castings, Guerouabi decided to write a first sketch which was broadcast it on the Internet in 2013 with the pseudonym MGDZ.
+After many unsuccessful castings, Guerouabi decided to write his first sketch which was broadcast on the Internet in 2013 with the pseudonym MGDZ.

 In 2017, he appeared in the television talk show Huitième Jour (J8).